-- · Full video title - · Exact running time of video - All contributing authors - All authors' affiliations and email addresses - A structured abstract up to 500 words, organized as follows: Introduction, Materials and Methods, Results, Conclusions - Basic statistical analysis including statistical significance (p values) must be included. - Include references, if applicable (Prior abstract presentations should be mentioned as a footnote to the video title).
-See below for reference style. - · Patient Consent Statement - · The source of work or study, and if there are any conflicts of interest or obligations resulting from it. - Author Disclosure Statement.
-This statement should disclose any commercial associations during the last three years that might create a conflict of interest in connection with the video.) - Authors must state, "Author(s) have received and archived patient consent for video recording/publication in advance of video recording of procedure."
-This sentence will appear near the Author Disclosure Statement online, should the video be accepted. - If a single patient video is submitted, the abstract should include data on a series of patients in whom the technique was utilized.
+- Full video title - Exact running time of video - · All contributing authors - · All authors' affiliations and email addresses - A structured abstract up to 500 words, organized as follows: Introduction, Materials and Methods, Results, Conclusions, Disclosure Statement - References, if applicable (Prior abstract presentations should be mentioned as a footnote to the video title) - · The source of work or study, and if there are any conflicts of interest or obligations resulting from it. - Author Disclosure Statement.
+This statement should disclose any commercial associations during the last two years that might create a conflict of interest in connection with the video.
+The statement should be included in the main text file at the end of the abstract.
+See "Author Disclosure" under "LEGAL" for more details.